You can’t legally participate in wholesale auto auctions and dealer-only sales without a license.

-This guide breaks down exactly how to go from an auction outsider to an insider with a dealer license in your pocket.
-We’ll cover:
+This guide explains exactly how to go from an auction outsider to an insider with a dealer license in your pocket, and as a bonus, I will include a last resort option the other guides won’t discuss!

 Types of Dealer Licenses